 This is totally your call.
 I do, on occasion, like to use my Wilton bake strips when baking round cakes.
 They do an excellent job of preventing doming on your cakes.
 If you don’t have any, you can either cool the cakes upside down on the cooling racks or simply cut and level the domes off the top of your cakes.
 Make sure to use a serrated bread knife and wait until your cakes have cooled completely.

-This helps to prevent them from sinking to the bottom during baking.
-Even with doing this sometimes, they’ll still sink, but I promise your cake will still taste just as good!
+This helps to prevent the mini chocolate chips from sinking to the bottom during baking.
+Even with doing this, though, they still might sink, but I promise your cake will still taste just as good!

 How tall is this cake when fully assembled?